The SCIENCE Of Reversing Cognitive Decline Through PreCODE and ReCODE

 The Science of Alzheimer’s

 Alzheimer’s disease is one of the most significant global health threats we face today.
 It is an ailment that, as our population ages, is forecasted to become a worldwide epidemic.
-To understand the magnitude of the problem, the COVID-19 pandemic is predicted to lead to death in as many as 500,000 Americans ultimately; however, 100 times more of the currently living Americans — nearly 50 million — will die of Alzheimer’s disease if effective prevention and reversal are not implemented.
+To understand the magnitude of the problem, the COVID-19 pandemic has already led to death of over one million Americans, however, 50 times more of the currently living Americans — nearly 50 million — will die of Alzheimer’s disease if effective prevention and reversal are not implemented.
 Mainstream medicine would have you believe that it can’t be prevented, is untreatable, and progressive, with most patients not surviving beyond three to eleven years post-diagnosis.
 With the partnership between Dr. Dale Bredesen and Apollo Health, all of that is being challenged.

 Professor Dale Bredesen, an internationally recognized expert in the mechanisms of neurodegenerative diseases, disrupted the mainstream in 2014 with a peer-reviewed medical publication entitled Reversal of cognitive decline: a novel therapeutic program.
 In this paper, he shared his multi-step precision medicine approach that demonstrated reversal of cognitive decline in nine (out of ten) patients for the very first time.
 He’s continued to refine his clinical work and several years later published Reversal of cognitive decline: 100 patients in which he outlined one hundred case studies, detailing documented patient improvements, fundamentally changing the way we understand and approach cognitive decline.
 Additionally, he has a clinical trial underway with results due to be published early in 2021, providing a blueprint of hope for clinicians and patients worldwide.
 This is the first clinical trial in history in which, instead of pre-determining a treatment for Alzheimer’s, each patient is evaluated for the many potential contributors to cognitive decline, then the identified contributors are targeted with a personalized, precision medicine approach.